Table of Contents

 The Single Family Residential Rehabilitation Program, abbreviated as SFRRP, provides funds (both loans and grants) for low-to-middle income DC homeowners to make needed home reparations / modifications.
 These funds, which are capped at $75,000 per household, are intended to improve accessibility for disabled individuals and seniors, and make physical reparations, that if not corrected, would pose safety and health hazards.
 While this program is not specifically intended to help aging seniors remain living at home, it still achieves that goal by paying for modifications that make bathrooms and stairways more accessible for frail, elderly persons.

 The Single Family Residential Rehabilitation Program offers an Additional Benefit for Seniors, in which $10,000 of a loan may be “permanently deferred”.
 Phrased another way, $10,000 of the loan does not have to be repaid.
+It is possible in some cases for an even greater amount to be “permanently deferred”.

 In addition to the SFRRP providing loans, there are two grant programs that fall under this program that are relevant for the elderly.
 These include the Roof Repair Program and the Handicapped Accessibility Improvement Program (HAIP).